 Exam board: Edexcel Subject Specific code: AS – 8GEO; A2 – 9GEO

 Contemporary geography is a subject which explicitly engages with the relationship of human populations with each other over space and time, and their relationship with their physical environment at a variety of scales from the local to the global.
 Geography therefore combines well with both arts and science subjects.

 At AS the course will cover the following units:

 - Landscape Systems, Processes and Change – Coasts

 - Dynamic Places – Diverse Places

-At A2 the course will cover the four topics above and the following units:
+At A Level the course will cover the four topics above and the following units:

 - The Water Cycle and Water Insecurity